nickcox/cd-extras/readme.md

 `Step-Back` (`cdb`) to toggle between the current and previous directories.)

-`up`, `cd+` and `cd-` each take a single optional parameter: either a number, `n`, used to specify the number of levels or locations to traverse...
+`up`, `cd+` and `cd-` each take a single optional parameter: either a number, `n`, used to specify the number of levels or locations to traverse, as in:

 ```sh
 [C:\Windows\System32]> ..
 2 # or `up 2`